 Schola is accepting registrations for its annual summer workshop for singers, to be held July 31 to August 3, 2014 (Thursday through Sunday) in Syracuse.
+For young singers, free tuition.
 For details, click on Workshop, above

 About Schola CantorumSchola Cantorum of Syracuse consists of two performing ensembles: a small chamber choir, and a small consort of instrumental players (The Severall Friends Consort).
 Both groups are devoted to the performance of early music, defined as European classical music from the Medieval, Renaissance and early Baroque eras, prior to the time of J.S.
 Bach.